Guidance for Clubhouse newbies.

 You can embed links to your Twitter and Instagram accounts at the bottom of your profile.
 A link to LinkedIn would be great but that’s not in there yet.

-The first 3 lines of your bio are especially important because these are all that’s visible when someone views your profile while you’re in a room together.
+The first ~100 characters (formerly the first 3 lines) of the bio are especially important because these are all that’s visible when someone views your profile while you’re in a room together.
 It looks like this:

 If you’re trying to get into Clubhouse, do this:

 You need an iPhone or iPad with iOS 13 or above.